School blocks Chick-fil-A as dining option, cites values

 LAWRENCE TOWNSHIP, N.J.
 (AP) — Students at a private university in New Jersey can eat more chicken as long as it’s not Chick-fil-A.

-Rider University removed the restaurant from a survey of dining options “based on the company’s record widely perceived to be in opposition to the LGBTQ community.”
+Rider University removed the restaurant from a survey asking students what restaurants they would like on campus, “based on the company’s record widely perceived to be in opposition to the LGBTQ community.”
 The fast-food chain was included in previous surveys.

-Chick-fil-A says it has supported Christian values.
+Chick-fil-A has supported Christian values.
 Its corporate purpose is “To glorify God by being a faithful steward of all that is entrusted to us.”

 Most Read Nation & World Stories